auth0-samples/auth0-link-accounts-sample/README.md

-# auth0-link-accounts-sample
+# Auth0 Account Linking Sample

-Exampled of how to manage linked accounts.
+Example of how to manage linked accounts.

+You can read more about Account Linking on our [Doc's Site](https://auth0.com/docs/link-accounts).

 ## Key Features